sievers/minkasi/README.md

 Note that this will not make changes to the C libraries automatically propagate.
 If you will be editing those files it is recommended to follow the instructions in the **C Library Installation** first and rerun the build process whenever you make a change.

+### Example Mapmaking and Unit Test

+A number of example scripts are provided which demonstrate various aspects of `minkasi`'s functionality.
+The most important is `examples/minkasi_mpi_example.py`, which demonstrates our best practice mapmaking proceedure.
+This script relies on data which is publically available [here](https://github.com/sievers/M2-TODs).
+This script also serves as a unit test: running it should produce results that match `examples/RXJ1347_unit.zip`.
+If you make functional modifications to minkasi please run the unit test before opening an pull request and if there are significant changes to the results contact a developer.

 ### Troubleshooting

 #### Missing Libraries